Larry Achiampong (b. 1984) & David Blandy (b. 1976)

 FF Gaiden: Legacy was shown as part of Revolt & Revolutions, Yorkshire Sculpture Park, 2018

-Larry Achiampong and David Blandy, Genetic Automata, 2019
+Larry Achiampong and David Blandy, A Terrible Fiction, 2019

 Single channel HD video with sound